-Spousal Support Attorney in Chesapeake
+Franklin Spousal Support Attorney

 Reach a Fair Agreement with M. Rogers & Associates

 One of the most challenging decisions you can make is to go through with a divorce.
 In addition to separating from your spouse and dividing your assets, you will be in a position where one of you may have to pay spousal support.
 You want to be sure that your agreement is equitable and that your best interests are protected.
-Our Chesapeake spousal support attorney can help.
-At M. Rogers & Associates, our Chesapeake spousal support lawyer are committed to helping clients throughout the divorce process, and we have a long track record of assisting clients in coming to successful spousal support agreements.
+Our Franklin spousal support attorney can help.
+At M. Rogers & Associates, our Franklin spousal support lawyer are committed to helping clients throughout the divorce process, and we have a long track record of assisting clients in coming to successful spousal support agreements.

-Who Determines Spousal Support in Chesapeake?
+Who Determines Spousal Support in Franklin?

 The state courts determine spousal support using guidelines to determine which party pays spousal support and in what amount.
 It is crucial that these amounts are calculated correctly and accurately, as this is how you will achieve a fair, equitable spousal support agreement.